githooks(5) — Linux manual page

 making sure that the object name is a commit object that is a

-does not know the entire set of branches, so it would end up
+not know the entire set of branches, so it would end up firing one

-firing one e-mail per ref when used naively, though.
-The
+e-mail per ref when used naively, though.
+The post-receive hook is

 In an environment that restricts the users' access only to git